 The chart or graph that appears will show only the data type that is currently on the viewer (VMT, VHT, or Trips for highway or transit.)
-The Regional aggregation mode will sum up the relevant travel data by origin region.
-The Region-to-Region mode will show the travel data by origin and destination region, and the Total mode sums data from all regions.
+The Regional aggregation mode will sum up the

 You can use the Levels comparison to view charts or graphs of the values in your travel demand data.
 You can use the Differences and Percentage Change comparison to view charts of graphs of the differences or percent differences between your adjusted and baseline travel demand data, respectively.